SMTG-Bham/ShakeNBreak/paper.md

 Characterisation of Materials (CDTACM)(EP/S023259/1) for funding a PhD studentship.
 DOS acknowledges support from the EPSRC (EP/N01572X/1) and from the European Research Council, ERC (Grant No. 758345).

-We thank Katarina Brlec, Xinwei Wang and Luisa Herring-Rodriguez for code testing and feature requests.
+ShakeNBreak has benefitted from feature requests from many members of the Walsh and Scanlon research groups, including Adair Nicolson, Xinwei Wang, Katarina Brlec, Joe Willis, Zhenzhu Li, Jiayi Cen, Lavan Ganeshkumar, Daniel Sykes, Luisa Herring-Rodriguez and Sabrine Hachmiouane.

 # References